nikidigi/rimworld_friendly_fire_off/README.md

 ___

 Turns off friendly fire.
-Your colonists, animals, and colonists from neutral or allied factions won't take any damage unless you order to attack them manually.
 Supports ranged weapons and explosives.
-Works the same way for the AI.
+When friendly fire is turned off pawns from the same faction won't hurt each other nor pawns from neutral or allied factions.
+Has separate settings for the Player and for the AI.